Porsche Taycan: Taycan Cross Turismo

 The Taycan Cross Turismo is a shooting brake/estate version of the Taycan.
 Available with additional body cladding, rugged black plastic trim, and other crossover-like features, spec options include an off-road Design package and 'Gravel' drive mode.
+As The Cross Turismo versions are only available in AWD, the base model is named Taycan 4, unlike the sedan and sport turismo versions whose base model do not include the "4" due to being RWD (the more powerful 4S variants include the "4" due to being AWD).
 The luggage compartment holds up to 446 L, compared to the 407 L capacity of the saloon.
 With the rear seats folded, up to 1212 L of cargo space is available on the Sport/Cross Turismo.